StrappedGlint13/fridge-follower/Documentation/manual.md

 ### Add a product

 Here you are able to add products to the fridge.
 When clicking _Add a product_ -button, you get a form, where are three field 'product name', 'amount(g/ml' and 'price(€)'.
 Product name should be at least 2 characters long and the two other fields should have a valid float number (not negative).
 To confirm your add-operation, click the _"Add a new prodcut"_ -button in below.

+### List products

+By clicking _List products_ from the top panel, there will open a view of your products that you've added to your Fridge.
+From this view, you are able to decrease amount of a certain product and choose whether you throw the choosen amount to the waste or to the dishes.
+You are able to type the amount to the field you choose and submitting it will create you a dish or a waste.
+The recommended type amounts in the fridge are millilitres or grams.

+### Show your personal food usage

+Here you are able to check your distribution of waste and dishes.
+If you've accidently added wrongly your products here, you are able to delete dishes and waste permanently.
+There will be notice that this will delete dish/waste permanently, and will affect you your data.
+That's why you should be really carefull, when deleting here!

+You are also able to add dishes to the favorites.
+Then you can check your favorite dishes and compare them with other users.

+### Show favorite foods